Mt Kisokoma-gatake (木曽駒ヶ岳)

 2024-07-276.6km5h15min (the expected time for an average hiker without breaks)

-This course is a loop course that starts at the ropeway station, takes you up to Hoken Sanso (宝剣山荘), Mt Kisokoma-gatake, onwards to Lake Nogaike (濃ヶ池), and then loops back to Hoken Sanso.
+This course is a loop course that starts at the ropeway station, takes you up to Hoken Sanso (宝剣山荘), the peak Mt Kisokoma-gatake, onwards to Lake Nogaike (濃ヶ池), and then loops back to Hoken Sanso.

 Taking the crowded Central Alps Komagatake Ropeway